savedra1/clipse/README.md

 ```

 ### Installing on Arch
-Shout out to [mcdenkijin](https://www.reddit.com/user/mcdenkijin/) for creating the AUR package!
+Shout out to [@raininja](https://github.com/raininja) for creating and maintaining the AUR package!

 **Installing with yay**
 ```shell